vaishnavickjnvbgk/Digital-Twin-of-Ship-Hull-Corrosion/README.md

 You want to see no error, but instead a version number equal to, or higher than v8.0.0.

 # Run the app

+Open terminal in src dircetory (where server.js and data.csv is present )Start node server using  "node server.js"

 Once you have setup the devlopemnt environment, Open the project on VSCode.
 Make sure you are under the project folder if not ```cd spatial-app-boilerplate```, Now open a new terminal within VScode and install all dependencies using